shadowman-lab/Ansible-Config/SNOW/readme.md

 | Question | `What packages would you like to exclude?` |
 | Name | `exclude` |

-### Update Spoke Actions to allow for Workflow Job Templates
+### Update Spoke Actions For Workflow Job Templates

 #### 10)
 Navigate to **Process Automation-->Flow Designer**